alexjamesmalcolm/queens-solver/README.md

 # Queens Solver

 This is a solver for the LinkedIn game [Queens](https://www.linkedin.com/games/queens/).
 My goal is to use this as an example of a "no goal" PuLP program.
+That is, a PuLP program that is not trying to minimize or maximize any number but to simply come up with a valid solution.

 ## Adjacency Constraints